ethman/slakh-generation/README.md

 the LMD to find MIDI file candidates, but rather will look through the provided list.
 This is nice if you need to rerender a specific set of files for some reason.

 These two methods are not mutually exclusive.
+You can use both simultaneously or neither.

 ### Step 3c: `config.json`